 Live Action TV

-- In Gene Roddenberry's Andromeda, about halfway through season 2, Trance Gemini swaps herself for another her from a bad future, who has come to help avoid making the same mistakes that led to her bad future, although by doing so, she might as well have made things worse.
+- About halfway through season 2, Trance Gemini swaps herself for another her from a bad future, who has come to help avoid making the same mistakes that led to her bad future, although by doing so, she might as well have made things worse.

 - Buffy the Vampire Slayer has a partial example (bad, but not exactly the future) in the Season Three episode "The Wish".
 Cordelia's wish for Buffy to have never come to Sunnydale is granted by a spirit: Sunnydale's population lives in terror of the vampires, Xander and Willow are bloodsuckers (and particularly brutal ones, at that), Oz and Giles are members of a ragtag and badly outnumbered resistance, The Master is still around, Angel is his mentally broken prisoner, and a now Cleveland-based Buffy is a rude, apathetic jerk.
 The episode ends with all the above (including Cordelia!) dead but for Oz, Giles, and The Master before Giles can undo the wish.